 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 19 people per square mile living here, this neighborhood is less crowded than 94.9% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-If you are planning to retire in South Carolina, this neighborhood should be on your must-see list.
+In addition, if you are planning to retire in South Carolina, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in South Carolina, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 97.6% of neighborhoods in SC.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.3% of neighborhoods in SC.
 If a South Carolina retirement is in your future, this neighborhood should be one of the places you visit.

 It used to be that most Americans lived on the farm, or otherwise made their living from the land, the forests, or the sea.
 With global trade and an economy increasingly based on providing services to one another, fewer people farm, fish or harvest timber now than at any time in American history.
 But according to NeighborhoodScout's leading analysis, the neighborhood stands apart from most American neighborhood due to the proportion of its residents still working in these fields.
 With 3.6% of the workforce so employed, this neighborhood has a greater concentration of such workers than 95.3% of U.S. neighborhoods.